playxl/playxl/README.md

 playxl
 ======

-the play xl game is easy
+the play xl™ game is easy

 it's like dodgeball, but with a gun and flying.